collective/plone.formwidget.masterselect/README.rst

 This is optional and will automatically be calculated if omited.
 It can be used to specify the exact slave field name to control in the html form.
-Note that this is a jQuery ID selector, so something use something like this: #form-widgets-field
+Note that this is a jQuery ID selector, so use something like this: #form-widgets-field